Lyari Expressway: History

 Public attention was focussed on the Lyari, which wrecked (sic) destruction in 1977 when heavy rains caused severe flooding to 200 deaths.
 Wapda did come up with a flood protection plan but this was never implemented.
 In 1986, the Lyari Expressway was proposed as an alternative to the Northern Bypass, but was found unfeasible since 100,000 people would have to be evicted.
 The floods in 1993 led to the revival of the plan for the expressway as a device for flood protection apart from its function of providing another traffic corridor.
 Opposition from civil society led the Sindh government to arrange public hearings on the project in 1996 after which the Lyari Expressway was dropped and attention was focussed on the Northern Bypass for port traffic.
-This was found feasible in view of the fact that most of the land on which it was to be built was uninhabited.
+This was found feasible as most of the land on which it was to be built was uninhabited.
 Four years later in 2000 the Karachi Port Trust decided to begin work on the Bypass on a BOT basis.
 It was to be a six-lane highway 68 km in length that would connect Mauripur to the Super Highway beyond the toll plaza at Sohrab Goth.

 In June 2001 there was a change of heart and the government came up with the idea of building both the Northern Bypass and the Lyari Expressway together in the budget for the bypass alone.
 This two-in-one approach appealed to the highest quarters though it is not known how this feat was to be achieved by those masterminding it.
 The work was entrusted to the National Highway Authority and the FWO (Frontier Works Organization) was appointed contractor for LEP (Lyari Expressway Project), and the NLC for the bypass.
 The alignment of the bypass was changed to make it shorter and its lanes were reduced to four to cut the cost."